Mau Marcelo: After-Idol

 Marcelo's win had mixed reactions.
 Some say that her win was like "an underdog triumphing in the name of talent", being referred to as the least favorite among more "packaged" Magdangal and Nieto.
 Others questioned the validity of her win, citing a claim that Marcelo had an existing 5-year contract with Viva Entertainment—which produced Star for a Night—during the competition and that its owner, Vincent del Rosario, was considering to take legal actions against her.
 Marcelo clarified in a press conference that everything was settled, adding that Viva Entertainment released a statement saying that the company "was very happy for her".
 Another entertainment scribe affirmed that Nieto should have won Philippine Idol.

 Entertainment columnist Lolit Solis even joked that Marcelo fitted perfectly to play the role of Eunice Lagunsad's mother.
 Lagunsad is a child actress who portrayed as an ugly child named "Charming" in the television series Bakekang.
 Marcelo admitted that she did not fit the mold of Filipino pop singers, referring to the local audience's penchant to idolize singers based on looks rather than talent.

 Upon receiving her cash prize of P800,000 (originally P1 million minus 20% tax), Marcelo was able to buy herself a second-hand car—which was the first thing that came into her mind right after winning—together with her family's needs, such as saving for her partner's college education.

 She also decided on extending her stay in the Philippines to focus on her career, adding that she would still pursue singing if she would migrate to the United States.

 Marcelo's debut performance as the first Philippine Idol was on ABC-5's Shall We Dance: Christmas with the Champions special where she reprised her winning song.
 On December 20, 2006, she gave a performance at Malacañang for the Christmas party of the Office of the President of the Philippines.

 Together with her fellow Idol finalists, Marcelo performed in a concert held in Araneta Coliseum on March 23, 2007.
 She also guested in a Lani Misalucha concert together with Frenchie Dy, wherein the three of them performed a Dreamgirls medley.

 Marcelo's first solo concert was held in her hometown Lucena City on April 21, 2007, at Sentro Pastoral Auditorium.
 Her guests include fellow Idol finalist and Lucena resident Reymond Sajor and Chemical Syndrome band, in which she was a former member.

 She has appeared on various variety shows, including ABS-CBN's ASAP 07 and GMA Network's SOP Rules, as well as different corporate and radio-sponsored events.
 She has yet to have a regular stint on TV, compared to Magdangal who became a talent for SOP Rules weeks after Philippine Idol.
 Marcelo said that she is happy for him and not envious of his success.
-She have performed in Singapore as part of Built from Skratch Skool tour music promotions in 2010 where she showcased new materials which would later be released in Philippines.
+She performed in Singapore as part of Built from Skratch Skool tour music promotions in 2010 where she showcased new material which would later be released in the Philippines.